James Kazini

 Major General James Kazini (1957–2009) was a Ugandan military officer who served as Chief of Staff of the Uganda People's Defence Force (UPDF) from 2001 to 2003.

-Early Life and Career
+Early life and career

 He was born in 1957 in the Basongora ethnic group, in Kasese District, in Western Region of Uganda.
-He did not attain much formal education.
+He attended Ntare School in western Uganda where he was a year ahead of Paul Kagame who later became president of Rwanda but left before completion of his O level studies.
 Prior to 1984, Kazini was a member of the Uganda National Rescue Front, a rebel group then headed by General Moses Ali, which was based in West Nile, in northwestern Uganda.
 Around 1984 he left that group and joined the National Resistance Army, headed by Yoweri Museveni, as an enlisted soldier.

 He went on to become one of Salim Saleh's body guards.
 He became a commissioned officer at the rank of Captain in 1987, Major in 1989 and Lieutenant Colonel in 1991.

 He was the nephew of Ugandan President Yoweri Museveni.